famoser/docs/docs/communicate/explain_software.md

 - skyscraper needs different approach than simple shed
 - to rebuild a house with a different architecture is expensive
-- to move a wall to another place is expense because of labour, not materials
+- to move a wall to another place is expensive due to the labour it requires, not due to the materials
 - prebuilt components like dishwashers are bought or expensively reinvented
 - planing and building can be done in stages (like foundation and interior details)
 - changes to a load bearing wall are much more expensive than to a simple room divider
 - if a skyscraper is build, some precautions / safety margins have to be made to reduce risk
+- there are many different ways to build a house so it needs to be clearly defined how its supposed to look like
+- quality is nearly invisible, but saves much money in the long run
+- continuous maintenance avoids having to reconstruct the whole house after 10 years

 ## software development process